paoldev/vcpkg-custom-overlays/README.md

 # vcpkg-custom-overlays

+This repository contains some custom ports I used / use for few projects of mine.

 ## How to install and use

 > 1. git clone https://github.com/paoldev/vcpkg-custom-overlays
 > 2. cd vcpkg
 > 3. vcpkg install --overlay-ports path/to/vcpkg-custom-overlays/ports --overlay-triplets path/to/vcpkg-custom-overlays/triplets --triplet [triplet to use] [packages to install]

 ## Ports